SubHub Newsletter

 • In the News – Like testimonials, any mention of you or your website in the press should be be mentioned on your site.
 This all helps to build authority and credibility.

-• Terms and Conditions – Legally you must have terms and conditions published on your site in a way that means your customers must acknowledge them during the checkout process.
+• Terms and Conditions – Legally you must have terms and conditions published on your site in a way that ensures your customers acknowledge them during the checkout process.
 This usually means having a tick box that they have to click to say they have read them.
 If you don't do this, you leave yourself wide open to being sued by an unhappy customer.
-It is hard to turn the T=terms into a positive selling message.
+It is hard to turn the terms into a positive selling message.
 They are what they are!

 The other sales and marketing pages your site should have: